 Once you’ve been enrolled in A&S for two or more terms, you can apply for bankruptcy through the College of Arts and Sciences, even if you were enrolled in another division during the semester for which you’re seeking bankruptcy.

-To find out whether academic bankruptcy may be granted in your specific situation, download and complete the academic bankruptcy policy and form (PDF), then make an appointment to talk to an A&S College advisor in the A&S Student Services Center, 200 Clark Hall.
+To find out whether academic bankruptcy may be granted in your specific situation, download and complete the academic bankruptcy policy and form (PDF), then make an appointment to talk to an A&S General Adviser in the A&S Student Services Center, 200 Clark Hall.

 As described in the University’s Student Handbook, cases of academic misconduct are handled by the dean’s office of the division in which the alleged misconduct took place.
 In the College of Arts and Sciences the associate dean of the academic division in which the alleged misconduct occurred will process the case.